twilson63/ngQuickStart/readme.md

 Open up a browser and confirm you have the data-binding working by typing in the input box.

 Did you get it working?
 If so?
-GREAT JOB!, if not look for syntax errors you may want to install [jshint](#jshint) and see if you have any syntax errors
+GREAT JOB!, if not look for syntax errors.

+You may want to install [jshint](#jshint) and see if you have any syntax errors.

-The view layer of Angular is made up of HTML Templates and directives, angular is like an html compiler, it will compile the html and execute any directives on the html.
+The view layer of Angular is made up of `HTML Templates` and `directives`, angular is like an html compiler, it will compile the html and execute any directives.
 In the above example, we added two directives (ng-model, ng-bind).

 ## Exercise 2 - Working with directives

 As we demonstrated above, we are using the actual html file as our dynamic template, there is no need for haml, ejb, dust, or mustache.
-AngularJS uses the html markup in a declarative way to build your views.
-As with all templates we need a way to map data to the view template.
+AngularJS uses the html markup in a declarative way to build and render your views.
+As with all templates, we need a way to map data to the view template.

 AngularJS uses attributes on the html element which are called directives.

-Actually, a directive may be an actual element, class or attribute.
+> Actually, a directive may be an actual `element`, `class name` or `attribute`.

 For now, we will stick to attributes.

 In this exercise, we will use the `ng-repeat` directive to display a list of results.